Gerridae: Thorax

 The thorax of water striders is generally long, narrow, and small in size.
 It generally ranges from 1.6 mm to 3.6 mm long across the species, with some bodies more cylindrical or rounder than others.
 The pronotum, or outer layer of the thorax, of the water strider can be either shiny or dull depending on the species, and covered with microhairs to help repel water.
 The abdomen of a water strider can have several segments and contains both the metasternum and omphalium.

 Appendages

 Gerridae have front, middle, and back legs.
 The front legs are shortest and have preapical claws adapted to puncture prey.
 Preapical claws are claws that are not at the end of the leg, but rather halfway through, like mantises.
-The middle legs are longer than the first pair and shorter than the last pair and are adapted for propulsion through the water.
-The hind pair is the longest and is used for spreading weight over a large surface area, as well as steering the bug across the surface of the water.
+For most species of Gerridae the middle legs are longest, an adaption for propulsion through the water, spreading weight over a large surface area, as well as steering the bug across the surface of the water.
 The front legs are attached just posterior to the eyes, while the middle legs are attached closer to the back legs which attach midthorax but extend beyond the terminal end of the body.